 of global energy supplies

 These practices must change, both locally and globally, and such change needs to be led by data-driven science and future-focused innovation.
 KAUST is perfectly positioned to lead this drive for the KSA, the region, and the world.

-The 10-year goal of the Center for Desert Agriculture (CDA) is to study, test and implement safe, secure and sustainable crop production systems for KSA.
-These systems will produce and deliver fresh, nutritious and high-value crops to the people of KSA with a reduced environmental footprint (e.g., less water, fertilizer, pesticides, and GHG emissions), thereby promoting healthy lifestyles and a clean environment for generations to come.
+The 10-year goal of the Center for Desert Agriculture (CDA) is to study, test, and implement secure, safe, and sustainable crop production systems for the KSA.
+These systems will produce and deliver fresh, nutritious, and high-value crops to the kingdom's people with a reduced environmental footprint (e.g., less water, fertilizer, pesticides, and GHG emissions), thereby promoting healthy lifestyles and a clean environment for generations to come.